 - deliver citizen-focused services

 - support key aspects of the Welsh Government’s public service efficiency and wider improvement agenda.

 The types of projects supported in the past fall into the following categories:

 - new models of service delivery

 Investments made from the fund are fully repayable, interest-free, with flexibility on the payback period.
 This ensures that the fund is sustainable and available for new projects in the future.

-If you want to discuss a proposal or require further information feel free to discuss it first with the Invest-to-Save team who can help you test it against the Fund's criteria.
+Read the guidance notes before completing the Expression of interest form.
+If you want to discuss a proposal or require further information contact the Invest-to-Save team who can help you test it against the Fund's criteria.
 Tel: 02920 825110 E-mail: I2Sinvestmentfund@wales.gsi.gov.uk